siennabienna/workshop_7/README.md

   }
 ```

-I used a class to assign the images to the objects, and the constructer worked to build a new instance of the class randomly everytime it loops.
+I used a class to assign the images to the objects, and the constructor worked to add the correct variables to every new instance of the class.

 Website that I found helpful for classes: